-The Vital Health & Wellbeing Centre is a registered NDIS provider.
-We can support people who are NDIA managed, plan managed, or are self-managing their funds.
+The Vital Health & Wellbeing Centre can support people who are plan managed, or are self-managing their funds.
 We provide therapeutic supports including counselling, psychological services, diversional therapy (leisure and health planning).
+Our Registered Psychologist can also provide Autism and ADHD assessments, with no waiting lists.

 What is the NDIS?